CS 160-01: Introduction to Algorithms (Spring 2026)

 Collaboration and Integrity on Homework Submissions

 Although you may discuss these problems in the preliminary stages with others, submitted work should be done individually and written in your own words.
-If you have any discussions with others, whether students, friends, or CS 160 staff, relative to a homework problem or if you gain information from a written source other than your own notes from lecture or the textbook for the course, you must identify your collaborator(s)/source(s) in writing on your homework submission.
-Failure to cite your sources constitutes an academic integrity violation and will be reported to the Dean.
+If you have any discussions with others, whether students, friends, TAs or faculty, relative to a homework problem or if you gain information from a written source (e.g., website) other than your own notes from lecture or the textbook for the course, you must identify your collaborator(s)/source(s) in writing on your homework submission.
+Failure to cite your sources constitutes an academic integrity violation and may be reported to the Dean.

 How to write proofs:

-We prepared a short summary containing the key points on how to write proofs which is available on Piazza.
+On Piazza there is a short summary containing the key points on how to write proofs.
 In addition to our guide, there are various materials on the web to check out.
 We encourage you to look around for those resources whenever you have time in the beginning of the semester.

 How to submit homework